This post may contain affiliate links. Please read how we make money for more information.

 Another thing to consider is having a large student loan when you graduate may prevent you from buying a home.
 One of the things lending institutions consider when evaluating you for a home loan is something called the debt-to-income ratio.
 In layman’s terms, this is a calculation that is used to determine whether you earn enough money to make all of your monthly loan payments.

 Because of this, a student loan could be the one thing that prevents you from qualifying for a home loan.
 And to make matters even worse, it currently isn’t possible to include a student loan in a bankruptcy.
 If you take out a student loan, you’re essentially stuck with it until you pay it off or you die.
+There are some student loan forgiveness programs, but not everyone will qualify for them due to their stringent requirements.

 And to add insult to injury, if you default on a student loan, the government can (and probably will) garnish your wages.
 The government can take up to 15 percent of your income to pay down your debt each time you get paid.
 If you earn $3,000 a month, that’s $450 – not a small sum of money.